identd113/hdhr_VCR-AS/README.md

 Written in AppleScript.
   This script uses the idle() handler, so the script itself uses almost no CPU.
-    The idle handler uses scheduling in the OS, rather then a lazy implmentation with a repeat loop.
+    The idle handler uses scheduling in the OS, rather than a lazy implementation with a repeat loop.
     The idle handler is also very touchy.
 You can break the idle "ticking" by having a script error occur.
-This script uses logic to avoid errors occuring.
+This script uses logic to avoid errors occurring.
   The script uses many of handlers that may be useful to others.
-These have been written in a manner that makes their use extremtly easy to use in other scripts.
+These have been written in a manner that makes their use extremely easy to use in other scripts.

   Uses records to store complex data sets.
 This is an example of a what data of a show recording contains:
 ```